 De Guiche offers Cyrano a position with his uncle, Cardinal Richelieu, as a playwright.
 Initially Cyrano is tempted by the offer, but eventually declines when he hears the Cardinal will have the right to edit his work.
 (Edit!?
 The nerve!)

-We’re still waiting to hear why he needed 100 men to do it, but whatever.
+We’re still waiting to hear why he needed one hundred men to do it, but whatever.

 Le Bret asks Cyrano why he insists on making the whole world his enemy.
 (Sound familiar?)